Saidy Janko: Porto

-Janko moved to Portuguese club FC Porto on a five-year contract on 17 June 2018.
+Janko moved to Portuguese club Porto on a five-year contract on 17 June 2018.
 He returned to the EFL Championship on 31 August that year, joining Nottingham Forest on loan for the 2018–19 season.

 On 1 July 2019, Janko entered football in his native country for the first time in his career, being loaned to Young Boys for the Swiss Super League season.
-He scored his first goal on 14 September in the second round of the Swiss Cup, in an 11–2 win at fifth-tier FC Freienbach.
-In total Saidy played 46 official matches, starting 38 of them, as they won the double (Super League and Cup).
+He scored his first goal on 14 September in the second round of the Swiss Cup, in an 11–2 win against fifth-tier FC Freienbach.
+In total, Janko played 46 official matches, starting 38 of them, as they won the double (Super League and Cup).

 Valladolid

 On 1 October 2020, Real Valladolid signed Janko on a four-year contract to end in 2024, for an undisclosed fee.
-He made his debut in La Liga 24 days later in a 2–0 home loss to Deportivo Alavés.
+He made his debut in La Liga 24 days later in a 2–0 home loss to Alavés.

 On 27 June 2022, VfL Bochum announced the signing of Janko on a season-long loan, with an option to buy at the end of the spell.